Innings Limit (Youth)

 An innings limit is a cap on the total number of innings a young pitcher is permitted or recommended to throw across a season or year, intended to manage cumulative throwing workload beyond any single game's pitch count.

 While a pitch count limit governs a single outing, an innings limit looks at the bigger picture across an entire season or calendar year, since a pitcher who stays under the per-game pitch limit every time but pitches in every single game across multiple teams and tournaments can still accumulate a very large total workload.
-Some leagues and travel organizations set formal seasonal innings caps; in many cases, especially across multiple teams and showcases, tracking total innings is left to families and coaches to manage themselves.
+Some leagues and travel organizations set formal seasonal innings caps.
+In many cases, especially across multiple teams and showcases, tracking total innings is left to families and coaches to manage themselves.

 Example